dotnet/docs-maui/docs/ios/privacy-manifest.md

 Currently, when binding a static framework, app developers will be required to manually merge the privacy manifest included with the static framework into the app privacy manifest.
 This is due to how static libraries are linked into the main app binary, removing the need for the framework.

-## Create a privacy manifest
+## Add a privacy manifest to an existing app

-A privacy manifest is automatically added to new .NET MAUI app projects that are created using .NET CLI or Visual Studio.

 To add a privacy manifest to an existing .NET MAUI app project, add a new XML file named *PrivacyInfo.xcprivacy* to the *Platforms/iOS* folder of your app project.
 Ensure that the *PrivacyInfo.xcprivacy* file doesn't have an *.xml* extension.
 Then, add the following XML to the file: